Discrimination involves the unfavorable treatment of an employee, in relation to a protected class. Discrimination must be against a protected class.

 File a “Charge of Discrimination” with the Equal Employment Opportunity Commission, also known as the EEOC.

 This is a legal requirement prior to filing a civil lawsuit for discrimination.
 Once you file the charge, the EEOC will notify your employer.
-The EEOC will process the claim either dismissing the charge, investigating or even, in some instances, requesting that you and your employer mediate the dispute.
+They will process the claim either dismissing the charge, investigating or even, in some instances, requesting that you and your employer mediate the dispute.
 After processing the charge, the EEOC can issue a “Right to Sue Letter,” giving you the ability to file a lawsuit in Court.

 The EEOC applies some time limits to when you can file, so do not wait too long.
 Click here to read about the length of time you may have to file after the discrimination has occurred.